 Employment through an agency or consulting firm: Students on post-completion OPT should be able to provide evidence showing they worked an average of at least 20 hours per week while employed by the agency.

 Unpaid employment.
-Students on OPT may work as volunteers or unpaid interns, where this does not violate any labor laws. the work must be at least 20 hours per week for students on post-completion OPT.
+Students on OPT may work as volunteers or unpaid interns, where this does not violate any U.S. labor laws.
+The work must be at least 20 hours per week for students on post-completion OPT.
 If requested by the Department of Homeland Security, you must be prepared to provide evidence from the employer that you worked at least 20 hours per week during the period of employment.

 During the post-completion OPT dates, all students must report to the Davis International Center:

 - Any change in your name or address

 - The name and address of your employer

 - Any change in the name and address of the employer